-We've included every possible way here to help you track your stolen car with step-by-step guides.
-And the infographic below also covers the alarming car theft statistics in 2020 as well as the quick tips about how to find your stolen vehicles.
+We’ve included every possible way here to help you track your stolen car with step-by-step guides, and quick tips on how to find a stolen vehicle.

 If your car is stolen, especially with your child or baby, dog inside, call the police at once.